AI datasets and VLAI models

 Models

 With the various vulnerability feeders of Vulnerability-Lookup (for the CVE Program, NVD, Fraunhofer FKIE, GHSA, PySec, CSAF sources, Japan Vulnerability Database, etc.) we’ve collected over a million JSON records.
-This allow us to generate datasets for training and building models.
+This allows us to generate the dataset previously presented for training and building models.

-During our explorations, we realized that we can automatically update a BERT-based text classification model daily using a dataset of approximately 600k rows from Vulnerability-Lookup.
-With powerful GPUs, it’s a matter of hours.
+During our explorations, we found we could update a BERT-based text classification model daily using a dataset of approximately 600k rows from Vulnerability-Lookup.
+With sufficient GPU power, training takes only a few hours.

-Models are generated on our own GPUs and with our various open source trainers.
+Models are generated using our own GPUs and our open-source trainers.
+Like the datasets, model updates are performed regularly.

 vulnerability-severity-classification-roberta-base

-This model is a fine-tuned version of RoBERTa base on the dataset CIRCL/vulnerability-scores.
+This model is a fine-tuned version of RoBERTa base trained on the CIRCL/vulnerability-scores dataset.

-The time of generation with two GPUs NVIDIA L40S is approximately 6 hours.
+Training with two NVIDIA L40S GPUs takes about 6 hours.

 Try it with Python: